qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Input vector layer.

 ``Number of rings`` [number]
   Total number of rings that the buffer must have.
+It can be an unique value (same ring number for all the features) or it can be taken from features data (different ring number depending on the feature values).

 ``Distance between rings`` [number]
   Distance between the single rings.
 It can be an unique value (same distance for